django-import-export/django-import-export/docs/advanced_usage.rst

 Validation Errors
 -----------------

-During import of a row, each field is iterated and any `ValueError <https://docs.python.org/3/library/exceptions.html#ValueError/>`_. errors raised by Widgets are stored in an instance of Django's `ValidationError <https://docs.djangoproject.com/en/stable/ref/forms/validation/>`_.
+During import of a row, each field is iterated and any `ValueError <https://docs.python.org/3/library/exceptions.html#ValueError/>`_ errors raised by Widgets are stored in an instance of Django's `ValidationError <https://docs.djangoproject.com/en/stable/ref/forms/validation/>`_.

-Validation errors are retained in each :class:`~import_export.results.RowResult` instance.
+Validation errors are retained within the :attr:`~import_export.results.Result.invalid_rows` list as a :class:`~import_export.results.InvalidRow` instance.

 If importing programmatically, you can set the ``raise_errors`` parameter of :meth:`~import_export.resources.Resource.import_data` to ``True``, which will mean the process will exit at the first row which has errors::